tanho63/tanho.ca/content/posts/rshiny/2021-03-08_httptesting.md

 ## Why not skip CRAN testing?

 Many API packages skip all testing on CRAN - it's a hassle to maintain, and the risk of being booted from CRAN can outweigh the effort of making sure tests don't fail.
 I'm here to suggest otherwise!
 I think developers are missing out on one of CRAN's most important benefits, which is being a massive dependency testing suite.
-Packages are tested on so many different combinations of operating systems and R versions on a regular basis, and CRAN will also require your dependency packages to make sure that they don't break your package (and/or if they do, to give you advanced notice that it will break your package).
+Packages are tested on many different combinations of operating systems and R versions on a regular basis, and CRAN will also require your dependency packages to make sure that changes they make don't break your package (and/or if they do, to give you advanced notice that it will break your package).
 This gives you time to make the appropriate changes to the package to accommodate the change!

-Skipping these tests on CRAN is doing yourself a disservice, in my opinion, especially with the development of packages like httptest (which I use) and alternatives like vcr/webmockr - I think the extra work in making the package CRAN-testable (at least, to make sure that your R code processes the responses properly) is worth doing.
+Skipping these tests on CRAN is doing yourself a disservice, in my opinion, especially with the development of packages like [httptest](https://enpiar.com/r/httptest/) (which I use) and alternatives like vcr/webmockr - I think the extra work in making the package CRAN-testable (at least, to make sure that your R code processes the responses properly) is worth doing.
 These packages essentially create local copies of the data that the API would return from your http query, and redirect your request to read from the local files instead of letting your request go through to the API - allowing you to test while holding the API responses constant.

 ## Storing mock data in a separate repository